vineetsemwal/zuul-customtoken/README.md

-# The example demonstrate the single entry design pattern with zuul service
+# The example demonstrate the single entry design pattern using zuul service

 Application is a demo for single point entry based authentication and authorization